justcoding121/rain-compiler/README.md

 # rain-compiler
-An attempt to write a minimal C language compiler in C# for arm64 processors
+A minimal C language compiler in C# for arm64 processors